Metro Transit (Minnesota): Bus-only shoulders

 Since 1991, Metro Transit buses have been allowed to use "bus-only shoulders," road shoulders to bypass traffic jams.
 Currently, buses are allowed to travel no more than 35 mph or 15 mph faster than the congested traffic in the general purpose lanes.
 Bus drivers must be very attentive when taking the bus onto the shoulder, since that part of the road is only about one foot wider than the buses in many cases.
 To help with this issue, researchers at the University of Minnesota helped rig up a bus with a lane-keep system, along with a heads-up display connected to a radar system to alert the driver of any obstacles.
 The technology was an adaptation of a system previously tested with drivers of snowplows and made some headlines in the early 2000s.
 This system will be more widely deployed under the Urban Partnership Agreement that assisted in the Marq2 project.

 Transit centers

-Metro Transit operates service to 28 transit centers, which provide connection points for bus and rail service throughout the metropolitan area.
+Metro Transit operates 29 transit centers, which provide connection points for bus and rail services throughout the metropolitan area.